aaryan-00/Shortify-URL-Shortener/README.md

 <h1 align="center">
-  Shoritify URL Shortener
+  Shortify URL Shortener
 </h1>

-Shortify URL Shortener is a user-friendly web application designed to simplify URL management, note-taking, and click tracking.
-By securely registering and logging in, users can effectively manage their shortened URLs and attach personal notes.
-The application also offers a search functionality to easily locate saved URLs and notes.
-Moreover, Shortify URL Shortener provides valuable insights by tracking the number of clicks on shortened URLs, allowing users to assess engagement and campaign effectiveness.
-Additionally, users can view the creation timing of their shortened URLs, enabling them to maintain a chronological record of their actions.
-Overall, Shortify URL Shortener offers a convenient and intuitive solution for users seeking efficient URL management and tracking capabilities.
+Shortify URL Shortener is a user-friendly web application that simplifies the process of shortening URLs, managing notes, and tracking click statistics.
+With Shortify URL Shortener, users can securely register and log in to efficiently handle their shortened URLs, attach personal notes, search for saved URLs and notes, and monitor the click count of the shortened URLs.
+Additionally, users can easily access the history of their previously shortened URLs, along with the timestamps of their creation.
+Shortify URL Shortener provides a seamless and intuitive experience for users in managing and tracking their URLs.

 ## How to Run the Project: